vervallsweg/cast-web-api/README.md

     $ node (yourdirectory)/castWebApi.js

-By default the server runs on localhost:3000.
-They can be adjusted with the --hostname --port arguments:
+The server runs on your network ip and 3000.
+If it cannot determine your ip it defaults to 127.0.0.1.
+Both parameters can be adjusted with the --hostname --port arguments:

 	$ node (yourdirectory)/castWebApi.js --hostname=192.168.0.11 --port=8080